St. Charles Borromeo Seminary

 We declare that this institution bears the responsibility of accreditation upon itself and the private sector.
 Both secular and religious accreditation agencies use a university academic model that is not conducive to the needs of the church or religious studies.

-The academic quality is based on rigorous courses set down by Thirdmill and created by some of the finish clergy from around the world.
-The courses and programs are listed under ‘Degrees’ below.
-All course content and material is listed.
+The academic quality is based on rigorous courses set down by Thirdmill and created by some of the finest clergy from around the world.
+The courses and programs are listed at these web addresses: (Opens in new tabs)

-Guidance by the training staff (bishops, shepherds) is ongoing as required.
+Guidance by the training staff (clergy, bishops) is ongoing as required.

-The bishops delivering the training are theologians in their own right.
+The bishops and clergy delivering the training are theologians in their own right.

 Assessment per credit is based on assigned points.
-The evaluation MUST be subjective in nature.
-Whereas each individual will find their faith in and understanding of the divine at different levels, finite academic rigor has no place in theological studies.
+The evaluation MUST be both objective and subjective in nature.
+Whereas each individual will find their faith in the understanding of the divine at different levels, finite academic rigor has no place in theological studies.

 Upon completion of a degree level, each individual will receive a Certificate certifying their degree level.
 Each individual will also receive a transcript of their coursework points/credits.